nKey/LayerKit/README.md

 1. Drag and drop the framework onto your project, instructing Xcode to copy items into your destination group's folder.
 2. Update your project settings to include the linker flags: `-ObjC -lz`
-3. Add the following Cocoa SDK frameworks to your project: `'CFNetwork', 'Security', 'MobileCoreServices', 'SystemConfiguration'`
+3. Add the following Cocoa SDK frameworks to your project: `'CFNetwork', 'Security', 'MobileCoreServices', 'SystemConfiguration', 'libsqlite3.tbd'`
 4. *LayerKit.framework only*: The dynamic framework distribution requires the configuration of additional build phases to complete installation.
-The steps are detailed on the [Layer Knowledge Base](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-Cocoapods-).
+The steps are detailed on the [Layer Knowledge Base](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-CocoaPods-).

 Build and run your project to verify installation was successful.
 Once you have completed a successful build, refer to the [Verifying LayerKit Configuration](#verifying-layerkit-configuration) section below for details on how to test your setup.